Factual/drake/README.md

 ## Installation

 You will need to have a JVM installed.
-Drake has been tested under Linux and Mac OS X. We've not tested it on Windows.
+Drake has been tested under Linux, Mac OS X and Windows 8.
+We've not tested it on other operating systems.

 ### Download or build the uberjar